gotchoices/MyCHIPs/doc/use-docker.md

 This is also what will get built into the SSL certificates so everything has to use the same hostname for the browser to be happy over https.

-Once the server pair is running, we would like to connect to it using the admin UI.
+Once the container pair is running, we would like to connect to it using the admin UI.
 But the backend will not allow this without an authorized connection token.
 You can create one using the following bootstrap command:
 ```